sciZer0/7/v/README.md

 Technologically, the blockchain borrows heavily from the Solana blockchain.

-From day one, the blockchain is simultaneously:
+From day one, the U blockchain is simultaneously:

 * highly-decentralized
 * highly-democratic (**new**)